universal-ember/ember-primitives/docs-app/public/docs/5-floaty-bits/menu.md

 Menus are built with Popovers, with added features for keyboard navigation and accessibility.

+The placement of the menu content is handled by `<Popover>`, so `<Menu>` accepts the same arguments for positioning the dropdown.

-The `<Menu>` component uses portals in a way that totally solves layering issues.
+Like `<Popover>`, the `<Menu>` component uses portals in a way that totally solves layering issues.
 No more worrying about tooltips on varying layers of your UI sometimes appearing behind other floaty bits.
 See the `<Portal>` and `<PortalTargets>` pages for more information.

 <div class="featured-demo">